 Call The Arizona Criminal Law Team at 480-I-HAVE-HELP (480) 442-8343

 Drug offenses can have a vast array of consequences in the State of Arizona.
 Charges depend on the type of drug, the amount, the age of the accused and whether or not someone is charged with a first offense, to name just a small sample of the many factors.

 If you are charged with a criminal drug offense, you’ll soon find that the criminal justice system can be overwhelming.
-Every move you make can have serious and long-lasting impacts on your freedom, reputation and future.
+Every move you make can have a serious and long-lasting impact on your freedom, reputation and future.

-That’s why it is vitally important to seek the council of a capable, accomplished Criminal Defense Attorney.
-The Arizona Criminal Law Team is made up of first-rate Defense Lawyers with the experience and tenacity it takes to effectively defend your rights.
+That’s why it is important to seek the counsel of a capable, accomplished Phoenix Drug Lawyer.
+The Arizona Criminal Law Team is made up of first-rate Drug Lawyers in Arizona with the experience and tenacity it takes to effectively defend your rights.
 With the best Arizona Drug Possession Lawyer by your side, you stand a better chance of beating the charges against you.

 Possession of Marijuana

 Marijuana laws are becoming more relaxed across the country.
 This is NOT the case in Arizona.
 People who do not have a Medical Marijuana card could face felony charges if accused of possessing even a small amount of marijuana.
 Don’t assume it is a minor issue if you are charged with Possession of Marijuana, because you are still going to need the services of the most skilled Drug Possession Attorney Scottsdale AZ can provide.

 Possession of Drug Paraphernalia